johbot1/KotTerm/README.md

 - Kotlin v2.1.10 (JRE 23.0.2)
   - Ensure you have Kotlin by running the following command in a terminal: `kotlin -version`
 - Java v23.0.2
-  - Ensure you have a Java Runtime Environment (JRE) by running the following command in a terminal: `java - version`
+  - Ensure you have a Java Runtime Environment (JRE) by running the following command in a terminal: `java -version`

 # How to Run:
 - Download the files, then navigate to the directory they are stored in via a command line